radiantlogic-v8/documentation-new/documentation/introduction/samples.md

 There are nine default database data sources defined for the Derby databases installed with RadiantOne (advworks, derbyorders, derbysales, examples, log2db, multistore, northwind, rx500 and vdapdb).
 These databases support the [sample virtual views](#default-naming-contexts) mounted below o=examples and o=vds.

+### Default Data Source Templates

+Templates are you used to define data sources and each data source type requires a template.
+RadiantOne includes default templates which can be used when creating data sources from Control Panel > Setup > Data Catalog > Data Sources.

+You can define new templates for JDBC-accessible sources and custom API-accessible sources from Control Panel > Setup > Data Catalog > Template Management.